HolyBlackCat/cpp-tutorials/language/02_basic/01_your_first_program.md

    }
 ```
-But of course you shouldn't do this, as it makes the code ugly and difficult to read.
+But of course you shouldn't do this, as it makes the code difficult to read.

 Here we can't insert spaces between `::` and between `<<`, and of course we can't split `cout` into `co ut`, and so on.

 ### `\n` escape sequence

-You've probably already guessed that `std::cout << ...` means "print `...`", but what does the `\n` mean?
+You've probably already guessed that `std::cout << "..."` means "print `...`", but what does the `\n` mean?

 It inserts the "new line" symbol.
-For example, if print `"Hello,\nworld!\n"`, you will see
+For example, if you print `"Hello,\nworld!\n"`, you'll get:
 ```
 Hello,
 world!
 ```
-It's customary to add `\n` after the last line printed by your program.
-You might run into some minor issues otherwise.
+It's customary to add `\n` after the last line printed by your program, you might run into some minor issues otherwise (try it and see what happens).

 `\` followed by some characters is called an **escape sequence**.
-Escape sequences are used to insert various special characters into strings.
+Escape sequences are used to insert various special characters into quoted strings.

 One of the escape sequences is `\\`, it's used to insert the `\` character itself.
 E.g. printing `"Hello\\world"` would give you `Hello\world`, whereas printing `"Hello\world"` is a compilation error because the compiler tries to interpret `\w` as an escape sequence, and there's no such escape sequence.